Qazeer/artefacts.help/pages/linux/syslog.md

 #### syslog Facility, Severity, and Priority

-`syslog` relies on `Facility` to classify and separate log messages from their originating subsystem / components (kernel, cron, user, mail, ...).
+`syslog` relies on `Facility` to classify and separate log messages from their originating subsystem/components (kernel, cron, user, mail, ...).
 The `Facility` are numbered, from 0 and 23 inclusive, with the levels ranging from 16 to 22 reserved for locally used facilities.